 As it turned out, I ended up playing, recording and writing all the live long day in the North.
 The music scene in the Yukon was alive and well.
 The capper, though, was my gig at the Red Onion Saloon in Skagway AK.

 The cruise ships had just discovered Alaska, and Skagway was the northern terminus for most of them.
 Every ship had a show band, and most of the players were jazz musicians.
 Those guys would stream into the R.O., rabid to blow after their show room captivity.
 The result was the Jazz Jams at the Red Onion Saloon.
 They ran for many years and became known all over the globe.

 My life in the North during this period was a full moon experience, and I figured it was worth writing about.
 I am posting chapters on the site as they appear if you care for a preview.
 Big fun!

-My re-entry into the mainstream took place in Phoenix AZ where I managed to balance a playing and recording career with plenty of time in the high desert.
-During that period, I rediscovered my love of Afro/Brazilian music, in particular the music of Baden Powell, and ended up recording ‘Melting Pot’ and ‘Piccoli Fiori’, albums that join the rest of my recordings gradually being added to the site.
+My re-entry into the mainstream took place in Phoenix AZ where I moved with my wife and daughter.
+There I managed to balance a playing and recording career with plenty of time in the high desert.
+During that period, I rediscovered my love of Afro/Brazilian music, in particular the music of Baden Powell, and ended up recording ‘Melting Pot’ and ‘Piccoli Fiori’ (a collection of original solo pieces for guitar that had coalesced over the years) - albums that join the rest of my recordings gradually being added to the site.